WhazzItToYa/whazzittoya.github.io/StreamerBot/StreamerbotForDevelopers.md

   * Some **subactions** set arguments as their output.
   * An explicit **Set Argument** subaction
   * **C\# `CPH.SetArgument(name, value)`**
-* The value of an argument can be **substituted** into a subaction's field by enclosing it with "%" characters, e.g. "`%user% is the smartest!`"
+* The value of an argument can be **substituted** into a subaction's field by enclosing it with "%" characters, e.g. "`%user% is the smartest!`".
+Exceptions are:
+  * Get Global Variable: Default Value
+  * Set Global Variable: Value/Increment/Decrement fields (use the Argument option with a naked argument name instead, see below)
+  * (possibly others)
 * Some subaction fields are specifically for naming an argument.
 In those cases, do not surround the argument name with "%" characters (since you are specifying the variable name, not its value).
 Examples are:
   * Variable fields of the "If/Else"
   * The Argument field of "Set Argument"
-  * The Argument optionof "Set Global Variable".
+  * The Argument option of "Set Global Variable".
 * When one Action is invoked from another action (E.g., with Run Action or an If/Else), then all the variables of the invoking action are passed to the invoked action.
 * **Types**: Values have specific C# types, like `int`, `float`, and `string`.
 This mainly affects whether the "Less Than" and "Greater Than" operators do string or numeric comparison in an If/Else.
 A value's type is deteremined by:
   * If the "Auto Type" checkbox (in the "Set Argument" or "If/Else" subaction) is unchecked, then it is a string.